Pharmacovigilance Training Course: online training

 Pharmacovigilance Certificate Course

-This GMP Course includes introductions to drug safety regulations across a variety of countries.
+This GMP Course on Pharmacovigilance, complaints handling and adverse event reporting requirements includes introductions to drug safety regulations across a variety of countries.

 It includes an overview of regulations and pre-marketing and post-marketing pharmaceutical safety surveillance compliance requirements from regulators such as the FDA, TGA, EMA, and MHRA; including ICH Guidelines for Pharmacovigilance and ADR/SAE reporting.